 * Based upon if assistance is needed in the changing room, limted to one person per wheelchair guest.

 Visitors can enter the spa without bathing in the lagoon.
 Blue Lagoon spa shop, restaurant, and bistro are on the site.
 Visitors can sit down and enjoy the view of the lagoon from the bistro and restaurant area.
 It is also possible to go outside to the observation platform where one can have a view of the lagoon and its unique surroundings.

 Getting to the Lagoon

 It takes approximately 6 hours from New York and 3 hours from London to fly to Iceland.
-The Blue Lagoon is located only a 20 minute drive from Keflavík International Airport and 40 minute from Reykjavik city center.
-Here are three wheelchair accessible transportation services: Bus4U, IceLimo and Hreyfill
+The Blue Lagoon is located only a 20-minute drive from Keflavík International Airport and 40 minutes from Reykjavik city center.
+Here are three wheelchair accessible transportation services: Bus4U, IceLimo, and Hreyfill

 Staying at the Lagoon

-Blue Lagoon Iceland offers accommodation at the Blue Lagoon Clinic and is located within a five minute walking distance from the Blue Lagoon.
+Blue Lagoon Iceland offers accommodation at the Blue Lagoon Clinic which is located within a five-minute walking distance from the Blue Lagoon.
 The Clinic Hotel features 15 modernly designed, bright and spacious twin rooms.
-All rooms have a private bathroom with a shower and a veranda overlooking moss covered lava fields.
+All rooms have a private bathroom with a shower and a veranda overlooking moss-covered lava fields.